-Since coming to the Bar, Ffyona has appeared in a wide range of matters in the Children's Court, Coroners Court, Magistrates' Court, County Court, Supreme Court, and in the Court of Appeal.
-She has also appeared in contested hearings in the Children's Court, Coroners Court, Magistrates' Court, and the Administrative Appeals Tribunal, as well as in jury trials (led and unled) in the County Court.
+Since coming to the Bar, Ffyona has appeared in a wide range of matters across every level of the State hierarchy from VCAT through to the Court of Appeal.
+She has appeared in jury trials (led and unled) in the County Court and the ACT Supreme Court, and in contested hearings in the Children's Court, Coroners Court, Magistrates' Court, and the Administrative Appeals Tribunal.
 Her opinion and advice practice is equally diverse.

 Before coming to the Bar Ffyona worked as a solicitor advocate in private practice, at Victoria Legal Aid, and at the Department of Health and Human Services (now DFFH).
 She has also worked at the Coroners' Court of Victoria, Robert Stary Lawyers (now Stary Norton Halphen), and Legal Aid Queensland.

-Ffyona has been a sessional academic at Deakin University since 2020; she has previously been a sessional academic at ANU in its GDLP Program.
+Ffyona has been a sessional academic at Deakin University since 2020; she was previously a sessional academic at The Australian National University in its GDLP Program.